 Cover your nose and mouth with disposable tissues when you cough or sneeze.
 If you don’t have a tissue, cough into the crook of your elbow and not in your hand.

-Dispose your tissues in a disposable rubbish bag and wash your hands immediately with soap and water or use a hand sanitiser.
+Dispose of your tissues in a disposable rubbish bag and wash your hands immediately with soap and water or use a hand sanitiser.

 Stay away from others